WMD-group/PyTASER/README.md

 [Official Documentation](https://pytaser.readthedocs.io/en/latest/)

-PyTASER is a Python (3.9+) library built for simulating transient absorption spectroscopy (TAS) features from DFT calculations.
-The goal of this library is to simulate TAS spectra for comparison with and interpretation of experimental spectra.
+PyTASER is a Python (3.9+) library for simulating differential absorption in general, and transient absorption spectroscopy (TAS) in particular, features from quantum chemical calculations of crystals.
+The goal of this library is to simulate spectra for comparison with and interpretation of experiments.
 The main features include:

-* A TAS spectrum for a pristine semiconducting crystal
+* Spectra for insulating and semiconducting crystals
 * Components from individual band-to-band transitions
 * Spectra for different conditions: temperature and carrier concentrations
 * Consideration of non-magnetic and magnetic materials